-- (a) Any person owning or controlling any single or multiple family residence, place of business, or a place of public assembly shall provide a sanitary system of sewage treatment and disposal.
-Any such sanitary sewage treatment and disposal system consisting of approved privies, septic tank systems, incinerators, mechanical toilets, composting toilets, recycling toilets, or other such systems serving single or multiple family residences, places of business, or place of public assembly, the effluent from which is not discharged to the land surface or surface waters, shall be approved by the Department of Human Resources under rules and regulations adopted by the Commission for Health Services. - (b) Any public or community sewage system and any system which discharges to the land surface or surface waters shall be approved by the Department of Natural Resources and Community Development under rules and regulations adopted by the Environmental Management Commission. - (c) Notwithstanding the provisions of subsection (a) of this section and the provisions of G.S.
-130-17(b), any sanitary sewage treatment and disposal system subject to approval under rules and regulations of the Commission for Health Services shall be reviewed and approved under rules and regulations of a local board of health in the following circumstances: - (1) The local board of health, on its own motion, has requested the Department of Human Resources to review its proposed regulations concerning sanitary sewage treatment and disposal systems. - (2) The Department of Human Resources has found that the regulations of the local board of health concerning sanitary sewage treatment and disposal systems are more stringent, but not less stringent, than the Commissions' regulations, and are sufficient to safeguard the public health. - (d) The Department of Human Resources from time to time, upon its own motion or upon the request of a local board of health or upon the request of a citizen of an affected county, may review its findings under subsection (c) of this section.
-Subject to such review, the Department of Human Resources' finding that local regulations meet the requirements of subsection (c) of this section shall be binding and conclusive.
+(a) A person owning or controlling a residence, place of business or a place of public assembly shall provide a sanitary sewage system.
+A sanitary sewage system may include components for collection, treatment and disposal of sewage.

+(b) Any public or community sanitary sewage system and any sanitary sewage system which is designed to discharge effluent to the land surface or surface waters shall be approved by the Department of Natural Resources and Community Development under rules adopted by the Environmental Management Commission .
+All other sanitary sewage systems shall be approved by the Department of Human Resources under rules adopted by the Commission for Health Services.

+(c) A sanitary sewage system subject to approval under rules of the Commission shall be reviewed and approved under rules of a local board of health in the following circumstances:

+- (1) The local board of health, on its own motion, has requested the Department to review its proposed rules concerning sanitary sewage systems; and - (2) The Department has found that the rules of the local board of health concerning sanitary sewage collection, treatment and disposal systems are at least as stringent as the Commissions' rules, and are sufficient and necessary to safeguard the public health.

+(d) The Department may, upon its own motion, upon the request of a local board of health or upon the request of a citizen of an affected county, review its findings under subsection (c) of this section.

-- (e) The relationship between State and local regulations concerning sanitary sewage treatment and disposal systems shall continue to be governed by G.S.
-130-17(b) except in those cases where local regulations have been reviewed and approved pursuant to subsection (c) of this section. - (f) The Commission of Health Services rules and local board of health rules shall address at least the following: (i) Sewage characteristics; (ii) Design unit' (iii) Design capacity; (iv) Design volume; (v) Soil morphology and drainage; (vii) Topography and landscape position; (viii) Depth to seasonally high water table, rock, and water impeding formations; (ix) Proximity to water supply wells, shellfish waters, estuaries, marshes, wetlands, areas subject to frequently flooding streams, lakes, swamps, and other bodies of surface or ground waters; (x) Density of sewage treatment and disposal systems in a geographical area; and (xi) Such other factors as will affect the effective operation and performance of the ground absorption method of sewage treatment and disposal.
-(1981, c.
-949, s.
-3; c.
-1127, s.
-47.)
+(e) The rules of the Commission and the rules of the local board of health shall address at least the following: Sewage characteristics; Design unit; Design capacity; Design volume; Criteria for the design, installation, operation, maintenance and performance of sanitary sewage collection, treatment and disposal systems; Soil morphology and drainage; Topography and landscape position; Depth to seasonally high water table, rock, and water impeding formations; Proximity to water supply wells, shellfish waters, estuaries, marshes, wetlands, areas subject to frequent flooding, streams, lakes, swamps, and other bodies of surface or ground waters; Density of sanitary sewage collection, treatment and disposal systems in a geographical area; Requirements for issuance, suspension and revocation of permits; and Other factors which affect the effective operation and performance of the sanitary sewage collection, treatment and disposal systems.
+The rules regarding required design capacity provide that exceptions may be granted upon a showing that a system is adequate to meet actual daily water consumption.